 - Suggested videos – These are the views received from suggestions alongside or after completion of another video.

 - Browse features – It is the traffic that you get from the homepage, the subscription feed, and other browse features.

 Pro Tip: Through these stats, you can see which sources bring you the most traffic, and work more on increasing presence on the same.

 This metric breaks the viewers down on the basis of the country they belong to.
 If your channel is targeting a particular country (or countries), you can keep a check on this metric to see whether your videos are reaching to the right people or not.

 For instance, when your target audience involves people from neighboring countries, but you are only getting traffic within your country boundaries, you should consider optimizing your content.
-You can add subtitles or make your videos available in different languages to maximize your reach.
+You can add automatically generate subtitles or make your videos available in different languages to maximize your reach.

 Pro Tip: While writing the description of a video, you can use relevant hashtags or keywords that are popular in your target countries.